 - Employees in a full-time, 12-month, benefit status position are eligible for all paid holidays even though they might not be scheduled to work on the day the University observes the holiday.
 In the event employees are not scheduled to work on the holiday; they will take another day off during the pay period in which the holiday occurs.
 For example: An employee's normal work schedule is Sunday through Thursday.
 Independence Day is on Friday and the University recognizes the holiday on Friday; a day this employee is not scheduled to work.
 Since this employee is a full-time, benefit status employee, he is eligible for the Independence Day holiday and will observe the holiday on another scheduled workday during the pay period.

-- Employees may use vacation time, personal time, compensatory time or time off without pay to observe religious holidays that are not listed in this policy.
+- Employees may use vacation time, personal time or time off without pay to observe religious holidays that are not listed in this policy.